 If you have taken a house on rent and are making a payment in excess of Rs 1,00,000 annually – remember to obtain the landlord’s PAN or you may lose out on the HRA exemption.
 Landlords without a PAN must be willing to give you a declaration refer circular No. 8/2013 dated 10 October 2013.

 Tenants paying rent to NRI landlords must remember to deduct TDS of 30% before making payment towards rent.

 4. What if my Employer Doesn’t Provide me With HRA?

 If you are making payments towards rent for any furnished or unfurnished accommodation occupied by you for your own residence, but do not receive HRA from your employer, you can claim deduction under section 80GG.

 Conditions that must be fulfilled to claim this deduction –

-The lowest of these will be considered as the deduction under this section –
+The least of the will be considered as the deduction under this section:

 - Actual Rent less 10% of adjusted total Income*

 *Adjusted Total Income means Total Income Less long term capital gain, short term capital gain under section 111A and Income under section 115A or 115D and deductions 80C to 80U (except deduction under section 80GG).

 6. How to Claim HRA When Living With Parents?